The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 - radioactive waste transportation

 Before regulation starts, the Environment Agency and ONR are scrutinising RWM’s work.
-They are doing this in the early stages of implementing geological disposal so RWM can understand what they need to do to:
+They are doing this in the early stages of implementing geological disposal so RWM can understand what it needs to do to:

 - provide advice to waste producers so waste packaged at sites is suitable for disposal

-- prepare applications for the permits and licences they will need
+- prepare applications for the environmental permit and nuclear site licence they will need

 The Environment Agency and ONR provide more information about their joint scrutiny work through regular reports such as their annual scrutiny reports and regulatory scrutiny reports.
 These provide summaries of work carried out under the joint scrutiny programme.